Have you ever had realtors not respond?

-This happened to us A LOT and in hindsight, it was a blessing because if they would have, there’s a very good chance we would have bought somewhere in Calabria.
-But what if you find a property you absolutely love and they’re just not getting back to you?
+This happened to us A LOT and in hindsight, it was a blessing because if they would have, there’s a very good chance we would have bought somewhere in Calabria instead of Sardinia.

-What I learned is that there’s ONE simple thing you can do to get them to reply and take you seriously: Let them know you have your sh*t together and are ready to buy the right property.
+Let them know you have your sh*t together and are ready to buy the right property.

 1 – You have the funds or mortgage lined up and available now (as in, you don’t need to sell your house first, you’re not waiting for your child to graduate from university or anything like that.)